creatorrr/browser-bricks/bricks.coffee.md

 Init Function
 -------------

-Let's write a global init function that can be used to register callbacks which are executed 'onload'.
+Lets write a global init function that can be used to register callbacks which are executed onload.

     # Callback register
     init = do ->